Alberta travel guide

 Customs rules

-There are strict rules about goods that can be taken into and out of Canada.
+There are strict rules about goods you can take into or out of Canada.
 You must declare anything that may be prohibited or subject to tax or duty.

 The Canadian authorities will confiscate banned food products and you could get a fine.
 For more information, see importing food, plants or animals to Canada.